Toyo Eiwa Jogakuin

 Graduate School Prospectus

-Toyo Eiwa University started its Evening Graduate School in 1993 with the mission of educating and nurturing professionals equipped to engage in problem-solving in their respective fields.
+Toyo Eiwa University started its evening Graduate School in 1993 with the mission of educating and nurturing professionals equipped to engage in problem-solving in their respective fields.
 The Graduate School accepts both male and female students and consists of the Department of Human Sciences and the Department of International Cooperation.
 Both Departments offer a Master's Degree Program, and within the Department of Human Sciences, a Doctoral Degree Program is offered in a number of fields.

 Faculty and students in the Department of Human Sciences engage in a broad range of research and educational activities.
 Technical, multifaceted and inter-disciplinary research that seeks to respond to contemporary social needs is carried out, applying developmental, behavioral and spiritual perspectives in the disciplines of psychology, sociology, social welfare studies, education, religious studies and thanatology.

-The Department of International Cooperation, which prior to 2003 was called the Department of Social Sciences, is devoted to promoting education and research into best practices in international cooperation both in Japan and internationally.
-Moreover, the new Department focuses on training individuals with the capacity to work within international cooperative frameworks at a grass-roots level, as well as with governmental and international organizations.
+The Department of International Cooperation, which prior to 2003 was called the Department of Social Sciences, is devoted to promoting education and research into best practices in international cooperation, both in Japan and internationally.
+Moreover, the Department focuses on training individuals with the capacity to work within international cooperative frameworks at a grass-roots level, as well as with governmental and international organizations.

 Department of Human Sciences

-The Department of Human Sciences offers programs in Human Science, Clinical Psychology and Early Childhood Education.
+The Department of Human Sciences offers programs in Human Science,Clinical Psychology and Early Childhood Education and Development.

-The Program in Human Science focuses on interdisciplinary research in five areas: human growth and development studies, sociology and social welfare, education, religion, and thanatology.
+The Program in Human Science focuses on interdisciplinary research in two areas: education, and thanatology.
 The relatively new discipline of thanatology is one of the unique features of this department.
-The Program in Clinical Psychology focuses on practical research and education designed to train clinical psychotherapists.
-The Program in Early Childhood Education is designed to provide advanced education and training for early childhood educators.
-It embodies Toyo Eiwa's fundamental philosophy of "Reverence and Service."
+The Program in Clinical Psychology focuses on practical research and education designed to train professional psychologists and clinical psychologists.
+The Program in Early Childhood Education and Development is designed to provide advanced education and training for early childhood educators.
+It embodies Toyo Eiwa's "Reverence and Service."

 Department of International Cooperation